ipums/ipumspy/docs/source/ipums_api/ipums_api_micro/index.rst

 However, to identify respondents belonging to more specific categories, you would need to use detailed codes instead.
-For instance, to identify respondents who identify as both White and Asian, you can use the detailed codes representing the intersection of White and each of the other Asian response options (e.g. Chinese, Japanese, etc.).
+For instance, to identify respondents who identify as both White and Asian, you can use the detailed codes representing the intersection of White and each of the other Asian response options (e.g., Chinese, Japanese, etc.).

 To do this, in addition to specifying the correct detailed codes, set the ``general`` flag to ``False``: